 The idea is that you close on every step of the sale.
-And you do not move on to the next step until you've got a close, so that you're safe in the knowledge that the prospect has made decisions along the way.
-This is so that when they come to the big decision at the end, this step is much smaller than it otherwise might have been.
+And you do not move on to the next step until you’ve got a close.
+So that you’re safe in the knowledge that the prospect has made decisions along the way.
+This is so that when they come to the big decision at the end, the decision is much smaller than it otherwise might have been.

 So you close on every step that is required.
 Each small close leads to the big close at the end.

 If you wish you can use elements of this approach in other overall sales techniques.